anhstudios/swganh-docs/contributing/Git Setup.rst

 At the heart of GitHub is an open source version control system (VCS) called Git*.
 Created by the same team that created Linux, Git is responsible for everything GitHub related that happens locally on your computer.

-Download and install the latest version of Git.

 `Download and install the latest version of Git.
 <http://git-scm.com/downloads/>`_.